CERH Ciudad de Vigo Tournament

 The Ciudad de Vigo Tournament was a roller hockey competition organized by the Comité Européen de Rink-Hockey, living since 1983 until 2008 through 25 editions.

 Format

 The competition was composed by 4 teams, placed into 2 semi-final games, with the winners going on to play the final and the losers to play the 3rd/4th place playoff.
 Only the last edition was composed by 8 teams, thus placed into 4 quarter-final games (with the losers playing 2nd to 8th place play-offs).
+Only the editions organized since 1999 were considered official.